rlin25/FrizzlesRubric/README.md

 ## Expert Modules

 Each expert is a self-contained service (FastAPI, Python) with its own model, API, and deployment scripts.
-Most experts use a fine-tuned DistilBERT or similar transformer for binary classification.
+Most experts use a fine-tuned DistilBERT transformer for binary classification.

 - **expert_1_0_prompt_clarity**: Classifies prompt clarity (clear/unclear).
 - **expert_1_1_prompt_grammar**: Detects proper/improper grammar and spelling.